 How long can an HDMI cable be?
 It depends on how it's made and what resolution your content is.
 The longer an HDMI cable is, the more signal it loses due to attenuation, which is why it needs to be made with a thicker gauge, officially known as its AWG rating; its American Wire Gauge.
 The lower a cable's AWG rating, the thicker its gauge and the better equipped it is to deliver a high-resolution signal over longer distances.
 For example, a thin cable won't be able to transmit a 4K signal as long as a 1080p signal.

 If you're just looking to buy a passive HDMI cable, then your realistic maximum range is around 25ft.
 Cable Matters sells a wide variety of options in that category.
-Slim HDMI cables, premium HDMI cables, HDMI cables with 90-degree headers, and even retractable ones for making sure you only let loose as much cable as you absolutely need.
+Slim HDMI cables, premium HDMI cables, HDMI cables with 90-degree headers, and even retractable ones to make sure you only let loose as much cable as you absolutely need.

-Whichever one you opt for though, 25ft is about the maximum length you can use without seeing a degradation in signal quality due to attenuation.
+Whichever one you opt for though, 25ft is about the maximum length for older HDMI cables, like HDMI 2.0 and HDMI 1.4, before you’ll start to see a degradation in signal quality due to attenuation.
 Although passive HDMI cables can support distances more than twice that in theory, the environment would need to be practically perfect to not experience severe negative consequences of such a long cable without some sort of active power to counteract the signal degradation.